Approved Date – 02/22/2021

 5.1.1.
 Use of the DC government email system constitutes consent to abide by all elements of this policy, including such reviews of email correspondence as may be necessary and appropriate to effect DC government policies concerning the use of the email system and in aid of law-enforcement and auditing activities of federal and District of Columbia government agencies.

 5.1.5.
 DC government email is public, not private communication, not only because its principal purpose is the conduct of DC government functions, but also because the email system permits forwarding and other wide distribution of messages without the consent of the sender.
-Therefore, senders and receivers of email can have no expectation of privacy with respect to DC government email messages.
+Therefore, senders and receivers of email cannot expect privacy concerning DC government email messages.

 5.2.6.
 Interagency and external broadcast correspondence that:

-18.104.22.168.
-Does not constitute or contain (as an attachment or otherwise) any inter-agency or external bulletin, newsletter, announcement, promotional material, manual, guide, brochure, or marketing collateral, all of which must be posted on websites and not sent in group emails outside the sender's agency list;
+- Does not constitute or contain (as an attachment or otherwise) any inter-agency or external bulletin, newsletter, announcement, promotional material, manual, guide, brochure, or marketing collateral, all of which must be posted on websites and not sent in group emails outside the sender's agency list.

 5.2.7.
 Interagency and external broadcast emails with distribution greater than 100 recipients that are authorized in advance by the director of communications of the Executive Office of the Mayor (EOM) or the Chief Technology Officer;